Community Action Plan (CAP)

 The community council is looking at developing a Community Action Plan (CAP) for our villages.
 The CAP will help us to identify community priorities and a five-year action plan for things to be taken forward.
 Future actions might be carried out by a wide range of groups and organisations.

-A small project group set up by the community council has met a couple of times to start things off, with a view to a more formal steering group being set up as soon as we can.
-(We initially aimed to do this around Easte time, but the COVID-19 situation has delayed that for now.
-We will pick things up again as soon as safe and practicable).
+A small project group set up by the community council met a couple of times to start things off, with a view to a more formal steering group.

 - Being a steering group member, to work with others to plan activities, lead engagement activties, collect and analyse community feedback, produce reports, develop action plans, produce news updates and produce a final plan/s.

 - Be a community ambassador - to help as many members of the community as possible to take part in consultations and have their voice heard.
-This might include helping people to complete surveys, going along to other groups to provide information, running drop-in sessions etc. Anyone who likes spending time with others and who has good listening skills can be part of a wee team for this
+This might include helping people to complete surveys, contacting other groups to provide information, running drop-in sessions etc. Anyone who likes spending time with others and who has good listening skills can be part of a wee team for this.
+Initially this will largely be online or by email / telephone contact, but we hope it will be possible for at least small groups to meet together to discuss emerging ideas later in the year.

 - write newsletter articles / social media updates